WomenPlusPlus/deploy-impact-22-openedu-d/database/README.md

 # Database Connection

-**I know we shouldn't put the password and superuser username on the README.
+**We are aware that we shouldn't put the password and superuser username on the README.
 However, We did for educational purpose.**

 ```python
 host: openedupgserver.postgres.database.azure.com